Skip to Content

 5. iShares Core MSCI Total International Stock ETF IXUS

-6. MFS International Equity MIEIX
+8. MFS International Equity MIEIX

-8. Vanguard FTSE All-World ex-US ETF VEU
+10. Vanguard FTSE All-World ex-US ETF VEU

-9. Vanguard FTSE All-World ex-US Index VFWAX
+11. Vanguard FTSE All-World ex-US Index VFWAX

-10. Vanguard Total International Stock ETF VXUS
+12. Vanguard Total International Stock ETF VXUS

-11. Vanguard Total International Stock Index VGTSX
+13. Vanguard Total International Stock Index VGTSX

 When it comes to the best international funds to invest in when rebalancing, we suggest using a well-diversified, large-cap-focused stock mutual fund or ETF as the core; you’ll find such funds in the foreign large-cap blend category.
-Foreign large-cap funds tend to focus on Europe, specifically established markets in France, Germany, Switzerland, the Netherlands, Spain, Italy, and the United Kingdom.
+Foreign large-cap funds tend to focus on Europe, specifically established markets in France, Germany, Switzerland, the Netherlands, Spain, Italy, and the UK.
 They often hold significant positions in Asia as well.
 And although they dabble in emerging-markets stocks, they often cap their exposure to those markets to about 15% of assets.
 Those funds in the foreign large-cap blend category invest in stocks with both growth and value characteristics.

 Here, too, investors can expand their search beyond this single international-stock category if they so choose.
 For instance, those who’d prefer to manage their exposures to growth and value stocks abroad will find several highly rated funds in the foreign large-growth and foreign large-value categories.
 There are also top-rated international-stock funds that focus exclusively on mid- and small-cap companies or emerging-markets stocks.

-Should You Rebalance Your Portfolio for 2024?
+Should You Rebalance Your Portfolio in 2024?

 Even if your broad asset mix is balanced, you may find that your subasset classes may need some work.
 Perhaps your allocation to smaller-company stocks is less than you want it to be.
 Or you’re unintentionally favoring growth styles over value styles—or vice versa.
 Not sure if your portfolio’s asset allocation is out of whack?
 Morningstar Investor subscribers can use our portfolio tool to find out.